This post has been updated on April, 24 2019.

 Reduced K-means biplot of observations (points) and variables (biplot axes) of the Iris data set with respect to components 1 (horizontal) and 2 (vertical).
 Cluster means are labelled C1 through C3.

-It is helpful to compute the confusion matrix between the true cluster partition (iris[,5]) and the one obtained by Reduced K-means (out.cluspca$cluster).
-The agreement between the two cluster solutions is moderate, according to an adjusted Rand index of .62.
-Note, however, that our goal is clustering, not classification.
+It is helpful to compute the confusion matrix between the true cluster partition (iris[, 5]) and the one obtained by Reduced K-means (out.cluspca$cluster).
+The agreement between the obtained partition and the true partition is moderate, according to an adjusted Rand index of .62.

 The parallel coordinate plot (shown below) depicts cluster means for each variable and provides quick insights into the differences between groups.
 The mean values, depicted on the vertical axis, correspond to mean centered and standardized variables.
 All instances of setosa are in the second cluster having large sepal width and low petal length and width, compared to the other clusters.
 The first cluster contains most instances of versicolor (39 out of 50), characterized by low sepal width.
 Most instances of virginica (36 out of 50) are in the third cluster, having high sepal length, petal length and petal width.